Retirement-ruining money mistakes

 They arrive with different concerns about their spending habits, he said, but "one thing I hear fairly frequently is that they're blowing through their Social Security, pension or retirement money at a frightening rate."

 Loneliness, grief or an urge to keep up with current styles and trends can all lead retirees to spend more than they can afford, he says.

 Some feel they deserve to splurge.

-"Maybe they've been frugal their whole lives," he adds, "and it's, 'Now I'm retired, and I want to buy what I want.'"
+"Maybe they've been frugal their whole lives," he added, "and it's, 'Now I'm retired, and I want to buy what I want.'"

-Addressing compulsive shopping starts by admitting the problem to a friend, family member, counselor or in groups such as Debtors Anonymous, Shulman says.
+Addressing compulsive shopping starts by admitting the problem to a friend, family member, counselor or in groups such as Debtors Anonymous, Shulman said.

 7. Lost treasures